 Whether you choose to drive or take the Silver Line, make sure you hop off at the right terminal!
 Logan Airport has 4 Terminals, none of which are connected post-security.
 Driving around the airport loop, you’ll see Terminal A, B, C, and then E (no terminal D).
 The Silver Line stops at all terminals.

-I hope this guide helps you get from Boston Logan International into the city – if you need to make it a roundtrip, make sure to check out my guide to the best and cheapest way from airport back into the city!
+I hope this guide helps you get from Boston Logan International into the city – if you need to make it a roundtrip, make sure to check out my guide to the best and cheapest way from Boston airport to Boston!

 Points With a Crew has partnered with CardRatings for our coverage of credit card products.
 Points With a Crew and CardRatings may receive a commission from card issuers.
 Other links on this page may also pay me a commission - as always, thanks for your support if you use them